Weekly review of Azerbaijani precious metals’ market

 28.73116

-Last week, the price of one ounce of platinum increased by 12.223 manats or 0.77 percent.
+Last week, the price of one ounce of platinum decreased by 32.623 manats or 2.11 percent.

 |